Wiley Blevins, Ed.D., Bowling Green State University

 Listen to Wiley Blevins discuss the teacher's role in a phonics lesson.

-Silvia Dorta-Duque de Reyes, San Diego State University
+Silvia Dorta-Duque de Reyes, Ed.
+M. San Diego State University

-Listen to Silvia Dorta-Duque de Reyes discuss the importance of parallel English and Spanish
+Listen to Silvia Dorta-Duque de Reyes, Ed.
+M discuss the importance of parallel English and Spanish

 curriculums.